Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-23-id-editor_en.md

 ## Issues

 The editor performs a number of checks as soon as you edit something.
 If it thinks that what you did might cause problems it notifies you in the issues tab.
-Whenever the issues icon on the right carries a yellow dot you should open the tab and see what it reports.
+Whenever the issues icon on the right carries either a yellow (for warnings) or red (for errors) dot you should open the tab and see what it reports.
 This information is also displayed in the object feature tab on the left if the relevant object is selected.
 You are also warned that there are unresolved issues when you upload your data.

-![Issue][]
+![Issue][] ![Error][]

-The lower part of the issues tab show the available checks and allows you to disable them individually though this is not recommended.
+The lower part of the issues tab show the available rules and allows you to disable them individually though this is not recommended.

 Saving Your Changes
 --------------------